Hello World in FastAPI

-Finally, it's time to create the "Hello World" with FastApi; that is, to implement the minimum necessary to be able to see something on the screen; so, we create a file inside the project (the tasks folder):
+Finally, it's time to create the "Hello World" program with FastAPI; that is, to implement the minimum necessary to see something on the screen.
+We agreed that we've already created our virtual environment, installed dependencies, and set up the project in FastAPI.

 api.py